Capgemini/xrm-datamigration-xrmtoolbox/README.md

 2. If you have an existing export config file, you can click on **Load** to edit that file.
 This will pre-input the configs that you had stored in that file.
 ![Load Export Config file](images/LoadExportConfig.png "Load Export Config file")

-3. Add in (or edit if you have loaded an export config file) Fetch and Write Settings and ensure you add a schema file.
+3. Adjust the fetch and write settings accordingly and ensure you add a schema file.
  ![Edited Export Config file](images/EditedExportConfigs.png "Edited Export Config file")

 4. To save the new or updated export config file, click on 'Save'.